 This body of work has been exhibited at The F Word Exhibition at Firepit Gallery and Not the London Art Fair at Candid Arts Gallery, marking a shift from gallery walls to the wider city.
 One poem, X, received the Binsted Prize at the South Downs Poetry Festival 2025.

-The Big Poem Project imagines a city where women’s language is not marginal or apologetic, but visible, deliberate, and allowed to take up space.Rooted in feminist satire and lived experience, the work centres loud, unapologetic female voices and allows their words to take up space.
+Let Her Hang imagines a city where women’s language is not marginal or apologetic, but visible, deliberate, and allowed to take up space.Rooted in feminist satire and lived experience, the work centres loud, unapologetic female voices and allows their words to hang at scale and take up space.

-JAN 2026 - The Big Poem Project featuring "X" and "Empress" by Katie Millington hung at scale.
-Showing at Not the London Art Fair, Candid Arts Trust in Islington.
+JAN 2026 - "Let her Hang" Poetry Project featuring "X" and "Empress" by Katie Millington.
+Showing at Not the London Art Fair, Candid Arts Trust, Islington.

 MARCH 2026 - Working nine to five to keep the artistic dream alive.
 The Female Lens returns in 2026 with a panel discussion about achieving balance between art and commerce, love and money.